-- Many travelers prefer four-wheel luggage for maneuverability, so make sure they spin 360 degrees.
+- Number of wheels.
+Many travelers prefer four-wheel luggage for maneuverability, so make sure they spin 360 degrees.
 Two-wheel luggage is best if your primary use is for business or to walk along uneven city streets and over curbs.

 - Metal zippers are sturdier and more difficult to break into than plastic zippers.